-When you get someone else to produce content for your brand and share it, tagging you in and telling their network how awesome you are.
-Seriously though – This is something to think about for 2019, with influencer marketing on the rise and everyone developing their social platforms to create more personal experiences UGC is only going to grow in prominence.
+When you get someone else to produce content for your brand and share it, tagging you in and telling their network how awesome you are, seriously though – This is something to think about, with influencer marketing now being a pretty standard go to market strategy and everyone developing their social platforms to create more personal experiences UGC is only going to continue to grow in prominence.

 - SM: Social media

 That stuff we all spend way too much time looking at and having an opinion on.
 Yes, even people who say they don’t do social media spend a lot of time talking about it and their opinion of it!

 The activity we should all be doing while hanging out on social media so that we can actually make use of the fantastic opportunity it presents us with.

 Things the techies say